 The cost of this type of inspection may vary, but you can typically expect to pay somewhere between $300 and $600.

 During a home sale, the seller will almost always cover the commission of both agents (their own, and the buyer’s).
 On the bright side, you won’t pay anything unless you achieve an outcome you’re happy with!

 What you negotiate as a commission rate is up to you recognizing you should entrust the sale of your home, and likely your biggest investment, to a highly skilled and knowledgeable professional.
-Of course, the commission rate is usually split among the listing agents and the buyers.
+Of course, the commission rate is usually split among the listing agent and the buyer’s agent.

 When you’re selling your home, the legal fees you’ll pay will depend on the lawyer you choose.
 But typically, they’ll be somewhere in the neighbourhood of $1500-$2200.

 You’ll lawyer will earn their money by performing a collection of crucial tasks, including a title search (which ensures that the sellers own the property free and clear), title insurance, and registering the deed which are crucial to the sale and purchase of any home.

 It’s all too easy to forget.
 If you sell your home during your mortgage period, you may have to pay a penalty and discharge fees.
 Worst case scenario, it could wind up costing you thousands of dollars.

 Fortunately, in many cases, you can add the remainder of your current mortgage to the one you’re securing for a new property.
 It all depends on the terms of your agreement, so be sure to read it carefully!